Sugar or Fat: What’s Worse for Your Waistline?

-Can’t shake your fear of eating fat?
-It’s true that fat has more calories per gram than either carbs or protein.
+It’s true that fat has more calories per gram than either carbs or protein, says Dr. Hyman.
 So why doesn’t eating less fat — and therefore fewer calories — help you lose weight?

-Surprisingly, new research shows that eating healthy fats can help you burn more calories than eating the same amount of carbs.
-It does this by shutting off hunger and cravings in your brain.
+Surprisingly, new research shows that eating healthy fats can help you burn more calories than eating the same amount of carbs, he says.